rphsantos1995/rphsantos1995/README.md

 <p>My name is Raphael Pereira.
 I'm located in Rio de Janeiro, Brazil.
-Interest in building scalable applications with Node, backend web development and in a close future dive into DevOps.
+Interest in building scalable applications with Node, backend web development and in a close future, dive into DevOps.

 >I like to get rid of manual tasks.